microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/msal2.md

 For details about how to register an app and get a client ID, see [Create an Azure Active Directory app](../get-started/add-aad-app-registration.md).

-## Migrating from MsalProvider to Msal2Provider
+## Migrating from MSAL Provider to MSAL2 Provider
-To migrate an application that's using MSAL provider to the MSAL 2 Provider:
+To migrate an application that's using MSAL provider to the MSAL2 Provider:
 1. Go to the Azure portal at https://portal.azure.com.
 1. From the menu, select **Azure Active Directory**.
 1. From the Azure Active Directory menu, select **App registrations**.